sebastiangreger/kirby3-commentions/README.md

 ### Privacy settings

-The plugin is designed with data minimalism in mind; storing more than the absolutely necessary data is possible, but please consider the ethical and possibly legal implications of processing such data.
+The plugin is designed with data minimalism in mind; storing more than the absolutely necessary data is possible, but please consider the ethical and possibly legal implications of processing personal data.

 Since the default presentation does not make use of avatar images, these are not stored.
 To write avatar URLs from incoming webmention metadata to the comment file, add this setting: